tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 ## How are snapshots billed?
 Snapshots are billed according to your total snapshot storage size in each region in a **pay-as-you-go** manner; and the fee is calculated and deducted on the dot of every hour.
 For more information about billing, see [Billing Overview](https://intl.cloud.tencent.com/document/product/362/32415) and [Price Overview](https://intl.cloud.tencent.com/document/product/362/2413).

-### Do I need to unmount the disk or interrupt all reads and writes before creating snapshots?
+### Do I need to unmount a disk or interrupt all reads and writes before creating a snapshot?
 No. You can create a real-time snapshot while the disk is connected and in use, without affecting the normal operation of your business.
 However, the snapshot can only capture the written data but not cached data of the cloud disk.
 To ensure all application data is captured, we recommend that you suspend all disk I/O operations before creating a snapshot.
 For a cloud disk that is used as a system disk, we recommend that you shut down the CVM to create a more complete snapshot.

 ### Will creating a snapshot affect the disk performance?